-The subject line could well be the most important part of your message.
-If it doesn’t cut the mustard, the beautiful flowing prose that you’ve written will never actually get read!
+The subject line could well be the most important part of your recruitment marketing email.
+If it doesn’t cut the mustard, the message within will never get read: candidates will not learn why you are a great employer, and how amazing your opportunities are.

-At Beamery we’re pretty lucky.
-We see daily data on the email subject lines that work, and the ones that consign you to the trash folder.
+At Beamery, we’re pretty lucky.
+We see daily data on the email subject lines that work for Talent Acquisition teams, and the ones that consign you to the trash folder.
+Here are some of our top tips...

 1. Keep it personal

-Simply mentioning the candidate’s name will increase your open rate by as much as 26%!
-Shocking right?
+Simply mentioning the candidate’s name will increase your open rate.
 You don’t just have to stop there, though, we’ve found it’s particularly effective to reference something like education in your email subject lines.
 A subject line formula that we’ve found particularly effective is:

 “[Candidate Name: From [University or College] to [Company]?”